 Students will draw a stick and read the word.
 If they read the word correctly, they get to keep the stick.
 If they read it incorrectly, it goes back in the jar.
 When a student pulls a KABOOM stick, they must put all of their popsicle sticks back into the jar and place the KABOOM stick in a discard pile.

 Play continues as students take turns drawing sticks and reading the words.
 When the 5th and final KABOOM stick is pulled, students count up the number of sticks they have and the player with the most is the winner!

 You can make this game work for word family words by using less popsicle sticks and KABOOM sticks and making smaller sets for each word family.
 You may use ten word sticks and two KABOOM sticks per set.

 One of the most popular word work activities is word searches!
 Students love putting on their detective hat and searching for hidden words.
 You can hide any type of word in a word search to help students practice different literacy skills such as CVC words, CVCe words, short vowel words, long vowel words, or even sight words or word family words.

 To make your own word search, draw a 5 x 5 table on the whiteboard.
-Choose 3-5 words to hide in the word search, writing those in the spaces first.
+Choose three to five words to hide in the word search, writing those in the spaces first.
 Then, fill in the extra spaces with random letters.
-You may want to do this while your students are at specials, recess, or before school so they don’t see where you hide the words. 🙂
+You may want to do this while your students are at specials, recess, or before school so they don’t see where you hide the words!

 To play, have students take turns coming up to the whiteboard and using a dry-erase marker to shade in the letters for the words they find.
 If you have magnets, they can use these to mark the letters as well.